ansible-community/ansible-build-data/README.md

   release of Ansible.
 This file will be created by the `antsibull-build single` command.

+## Linting

+To lint the files in this repository, run `nox -e lint`.
+This assumes you have `nox` installed.

 ## Adding a new collection

 ### Next Ansible major release